NavicoOS/pegasus-python-can/README.md

 $
 ```

+Notes:
+ - USB packets can be dumped using `--debug-usb`.
-This should actually works on Windows too!
+ - This should actually works on Windows too!
 Thanks to pyUSB.

 For reference:
 ```